12 Top-Rated Day Trips from Amsterdam

 We may earn a commission from affiliate links ()

-After you've enjoyed the many attractions of Amsterdam, it's easy to hop on a train or join a tour to see many other places in the Netherlands that are worthy of attention.
+After you've enjoyed the many wonderful things to do in Amsterdam, it's easy to hop on a train or join a tour to see some of the many other places to visit in the Netherlands.
 Because the country is relatively small, you can reach most of its highlights in day trips from Amsterdam.

-The spectacular gardens and tulip fields of Keukenhof are an easy half-day trip.
-The charming old fishing towns along the Ijsselmeer – the former Zuiderzee – and the open-air museum in Enkhuizen are not far north of the city, and you can visit the country's largest concentration of windmills at Zaanse Schans.
+The spectacular gardens and tulip fields of Keukenhof are one of the most popular excursions, an easy half-day trip from Amsterdam.
+Other contenders for your time include the charming old fishing towns along the Ijsselmeer, the former Zuiderzee, and the open-air museum in Enkhuizen.
+Both are located just a little north of Amsterdam.
+You can also visit the country's largest concentration of historic Dutch windmills at Zaanse Schans.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 The Netherlands is well known the world over for its flowers, in particular its tulips.
-Just 38 kilometers southwest of Amsterdam, on the outskirts of the town of Lisse, is spectacular Keukenhof.
-Also known as the Garden of Europe, Keukenhof is the best place to view the country's rich floral bounty.
+Just 38 kilometers southwest of Amsterdam, on the outskirts of the town of Lisse, is the spectacular Keukenhof Gardens.
+Also known as the Garden of Europe, Keukenhof, which literally translates as "kitchen gardens," is the best place to view the country's rich floral bounty.

-Keukenhof itself covers some 79 acres of land in the area known as the Netherlands' bulb belt and is set in a picture-perfect landscape that once formed the kitchen garden (or keuken) of a large country estate.
+Widely considered one of the world's most beautiful spring gardens, Keukenhof itself covers some 79 acres of land in the area known as the Netherlands' bulb belt, and is set in a picture-perfect landscape that once formed the kitchen garden (or keuken) of a large country estate.

 In a complex that also includes restaurants, patios, and exhibitions, more than 700 varieties of tulips, hyacinths, crocuses, and daffodils are grown.
-It's also home to numerous flower-related events and festivals, from flower shows to markets and concerts.
+All told, in excess of seven million flower bulbs are planted each year here.
+Keukenhof Gardens is also home to numerous flower-related events and festivals, from flower shows to markets and concerts.

 An easy way to spend half a day here is on a Keukenhof Gardens and Flower Fields Half Day Tour.
-This six hour excursion by coach takes you through the Dutch countryside, past the fields in Lisse where tulips are grown, before dropping you at Keukenhof, where you'll have plenty of time to stroll through the gardens.
-The tour includes hotel pickup and drop-off and the services of a professional guide (morning or afternoon options are available.)
+This fun six hour excursion by coach takes you through the Dutch countryside, past the fields in Lisse where the tulips are grown, before dropping you at Keukenhof, where you'll have plenty of time to stroll through the gardens.
+The tour includes hotel pickup and drop-off and the services of a professional guide.
+Morning or afternoon options are available.

 Address: Stationsweg 166A, 2161 AM Lisse, Netherlands